Discover the Great Outdoors: 27 Epic Road Trips From Tulsa

-Are you looking to plan a road trip with your friends or family this weekend?
-Maybe you’re up for a solo photography trip to see some of the most beautiful places in Oklahoma and Arkansas.
-Either way, road tripping from Tulsa is an excellent idea for a weekend, and we’ve got some fun suggestions on places to go!
+Are you looking to plan a weekend road trip from Tulsa with your friends or family?
+Road-tripping is an excellent idea, and we’ve got suggestions on places to go.

-This article has ideas for destinations within four hours of Tulsa in Oklahoma and Arkansas to help you plan a road trip you’ll never forget.
+I live in Tulsa, and this article has ideas for destinations within four hours of the city in Oklahoma and Arkansas to help you plan.

 1. Route 66 Historic Route